Micro (Thai band)

 Micro (ไมโคร) were a Thai rock band formed in 1983 in Bangkok, Thailand.
-They signed to the GMM Grammy.
+They released their first album in 1986 and were known for their energetic performances and pop melodies.
+The band later signed to the GMM Grammy label.

 The group has released a six studio albums.
 The lead vocals for their first three albums was Amphol Lumpoon.
 And when Amphol Lumpoon left the band for solo career, Kraiphop Jandee became the band's lead vocals for the latter three albums.
 The band reunited in 2010s for concerts.